-- activity is monitored to determine if the file contains malware or behaves in a malicious way.
-Future downloads of any files identified as malicious are blocked. - MERLIN's Hosted Firewall Service is based on a Palo Alto Networks firewall and currently serves 31 (up from 29) MERLIN clients.
+- MERLIN's Hosted Firewall Service is based on a Palo Alto Networks firewall and currently serves 32 (up from 31) MERLIN clients.
 It includes all the protection of MERLIN's vulnerability protection service and provides the following additional benefits: - Layer 7 next-generation firewall technology which provides application visibility.
 Clients can identify and classify application traffic from applications such as Facebook, YouTube, Dropbox, iTunes, Twitter, FaceTime, Pinterest, Instagram, BitTorrent, and Netflix. - User identification through the firewall's User ID functionality.
 This connects to a division's user directory and provides the ability to apply application control rules to the appropriate users and groups. - Application control by user or group which provides flexibility on how, when, and to what destinations they are allowed.
 Applications can be blocked, allowed, or limited based on the application's category and the educational need.

-- Visibility of internal device addresses which increases the client's ability to track down and identify the source of malicious traffic and unwanted applications. - Content filtering by user or group allowing for multiple unique content filtering profiles within a single school or site. - Secure VPN with MFA access to internal systems for staff. - Advanced vulnerability, anti-virus, and spyware protection - CIRA has leveraged their expertise in DNS to offer a suite of cybersecurity services to protect Manitoba educational organizations from cyberattacks.
+- Visibility of internal device addresses which increases the client's ability to track down and identify the source of malicious traffic and unwanted applications. - Content filtering by user or group allowing for multiple unique content filtering profiles within a single school or site. - Secure VPN with MFA access to internal systems for staff. - Advanced vulnerability, anti-virus, and spyware protection - CIRA-has leveraged their expertise in DNS to offer a suite of cybersecurity services to protect Manitoba educational organizations from cyberattacks.
 These include Anycast DNS infrastructure, DNS Firewall (enterprise level protection) and Cybersecurity Awareness training platform.
+Currently, 25 domains are using CIRA's Anycast service through MERLIN.